 Annual Bloodmobile is offered on March 10, 2022 from 1:00 pm - 7:00 pm in the Social Hall.

 Aging Eyes Initiative is a program available from the State Services for the Blind that serves individuals 55+ experiencing various degrees of vision loss.
 For more information, please contact Lori Hannasch at 651-209-8590 or Lori.Hannasch@sjn.org.

 CourAGEous Women is a support group for women, 55 and over, as they journey through both joyful and challenging life experiences.
-Meets last Tuesday of every month from 12:30 - 2:00 p.m. in the Youth Room (starting back up October 20, 2021).
+Meetings are on the third Wednesday of every month from 12:30 - 2:00 p.m. in the Youth Room (starting back up October 20, 2021).
 You are welcome to bring a bag lunch.

 CPR/AED training will resume when Covid-19 restrictions have been lifted.
 Offered in the spring and fall.
 Watch for upcoming dates.

 Educational Information is offered monthly through bulletin boards that address specific health related information.

 Educational Seminar Series are designed to support and meet the needs of our parish community.
 Presentations are on topics beneficial to family caregivers.
 Upcoming events:

 - Medicare Update: CANCELLED Saturday, September 25, 2021 from 3:00 - 4:45pm in Social Hall A

 - Sacrament of the Sick and Funeral Planning: Saturday, October 16, 2021 from 3:00 - 4:45 pm in Social Hall A. Speakers will be Fr.
 Josh Salonek on Sacrament of the Sick, Jim Nichols for the SJN Legacy Fund, and Meg Heintz on funeral and cremation pre-needs for funeral and cremation planning.
 Click here to register.